b00dle/example-python-server/README.md

 (you may want to create a virtualenv to host your python environment and all dependencies)

 Before running the server for the first time, the database needs to be created and a server secret has to be generated.
+It will be stored as ```secret.json``` at the root of this repo.
 This secret will serve as an access token to all client requests.
 Execute the setup script to automate these steps:

 ```
 python3 setup.py